Data manager

 3. Select the components you'd like to export.

-• Clone to project will allow you to directly select a project (only for projects where you have access) to which you want to copy the elements.
+• Clone to project: Lets you directly select a project (only for projects where you have access) to which you want to copy the elements.

-• Start export will export the data in the JSON format, which then can be imported to other Bloomreach Engagement projects.
-Simply copy the JSON text that will pop up and then follow the steps above for importing data to your destination project.
+• Start export: Exports the data in the JSON format, which then can be imported to other Bloomreach Engagement projects.
+Simply copy the JSON text that pops up and then follow the steps above for importing data to your destination project.

 Technical details

 For cloned scenario email nodes, email campaigns, or email templates, the email provider is replaced by the default provider configured in the target project.
-In case the default provider is not configured, the email provider is left unset.
+If the default provider isn't configured, the email provider is left unset.

 All campaigns are reset to the status 'Draft' upon cloning.
-For example, cloning a running campaign will not start the campaign in the target project.
+For example, cloning a running campaign won't start the campaign in the target project.

 Authentication integrations (in webhooks) and Ads integrations (in ads audiences) used in scenarios are removed and must be added manually after cloning.